 In March 2010, the Company entered into a research collaboration agreement with Takeda San Francisco, Inc. (TSF), a wholly owned subsidiary of Takeda Pharmaceutical Company Limited.
 The Company collaborated with TSF on the evaluation and validation of protein targets for the development of biological products.
 In March 2010, the Company received \$1.5 million, representing \$0.9 million of one-time nonrefundable technology access fees and \$0.6 million of specified research and development funding for the research term of the collaboration.
 The technology access fee and the research and development funding were deferred and were being recognized ratably over the funded research term, which was scheduled from March 2010 to August 2011.
-The Company recognized \$0.7 million and \$0.8 million as contract revenue in 2011 and 2010, respectively, under this arrangement.
 Approximately \$0.1 was recognized as specific research and development funding under this agreement in the year ended December 31, 2012.
-Takeda terminated this agreement on March 16, 2013 with no further payments being made as of September 30, 2013.
+Takeda terminated this agreement on March 16, 2013 with no further payments being made as of the year ended December 31, 2013.